fent/node-miniget/README.md

 If `callback` is given, will concatenate the response, and call `callback` with a possible error, and the response body.

 Miniget returns a readable stream if `callback` is not given, errors will then be emitted on the stream.
-Returned stream also contains an `.abort()` method.
+Returned stream also contains an `.abort()` method, and can emit the following events.

+#### Event: redirect
+* `string` - URL redirected to.

+Emitted when the request was redirected with a redirection status code.

+#### Event: retry
+* `number` - Number of retry.
+* `Error` - Request or status code error.

+Emitted when the request fails, or the response has a status code >= 500.

+#### Event: reconnect
+* `number` - Number of reconnect.
+* `Error` - Request or response error.

+Emitted when the request or response fails after download has started.

 # Install